 Vegetable Gardening on Solid Ground

-Before you start your vegetable garden, you need to bear in mind some simple things: location, size, and soil.
+Before you start your vegetable garden, you need to consider some simple things: location, size, and Soil.

 Firstly, we'll discuss the situation.
-You need to plot your garden inside an area that has plenty of shade as well as sufficient drainage.
-You need to nurture the plants by placing them at a place that gets about 6- 7 hours of sunlight daily.
-Every single plant is different from each other and needs a different quantity of light; however, the average is 6 hours each day.
+You need to plot your garden inside an area with plenty of shade and sufficient drainage.
+It would be best to nurture the plants by placing them at a place that gets about 6- 7 hours of sunlight daily.
+Every plant is different and needs a different quantity of light; however, the average is 6 hours each day.

 Therefore, don't plot your garden inside a place that remains shady all the time!
 Also, ensure that your gardening place has good draining.
-In case your garden is at the bottom of the hill, water will flood your plants in the course of the wet season; it is a most common mistake some beginning planters often make.
-By locating your gardens far from bottoms of hills as well as other places where water is probably going to harness, you might save the vegetables from getting drowned.
+If your garden is at the bottom of the hill, water will flood your plants in the course of the wet season; it is a most common mistake some beginning planters often make.
+By locating your gardens far from the bottoms of hills and other places where water will probably harness, you might save the vegetables from getting drowned.

-Second, let’s talk about the size.
-You need to decide how large you desire your garden to be.
-Understand that you need to start out little and expand it slowly, or the size of the backyard may overwhelm you.
-I like to recommend starting out by using a garden space of 25 square feet or even lesser.
+Second, let's talk about the size.
+It would be best if you decided how large you desire your garden to be.
+Understand that you need to start tiny and expand it slowly, or the size of the backyard may overwhelm you.
+I like to recommend starting by using a garden space of 25 square feet or even lesser.

-Third, Soil is one of an essential aspect of gardening; it's extremely important to own good soil to supply a superb garden.
-By far the best of soil is little loose and not hard to till.
-Therefore, avoid soil which is hard-packed.
-In case your yard lacks loads of good soil there, you can fix this problem through the use of compost or mulch in the garden.
-Alternatively, you should buy good soil out of your local nursery.
+Third, Soil is an essential aspect of gardening; it's essential to own good Soil to supply a superb garden.
+By far, the best of Soil is a little loose and not hard to till.
+Therefore, avoid hard-packed Soil.
+If your yard lacks loads of good Soil there, you can fix this problem by using compost or mulch in the garden.
+Alternatively, you should buy good Soil out of your local nursery.

-In case you take care of the size and soil of this garden, you'll have a booming vegetable garden very quickly.
-Also, a few of these tips also will help some of you who wish to get a container vegetable garden.
+If you take care of the size and Soil of this garden, you'll have a booming vegetable garden very quickly.
+Also, a few of these tips will help some of you who wish to get a container vegetable garden.